 The Members Briefing Panel is not a public meeting.

 The details of applications that will be considered at our next Members’ Briefing Panel (held every Monday) are available below:

-Applications that cannot be decided under delegated powers (that is, approximately 10 per cent of all applications) are made by members of our Planning Committee.
-These typically include applications for:
+Applications that cannot be decided under delegated powers, are made by members of our Planning Committee.
+That is, approximately 10 per cent of all applications.
+These typically include:

-- demolition or part demolition of listed buildings or buildings in a conservation area
+- demolition or substantial demolition of listed buildings, locally listed buildings or a building which makes a postive contribtion to a conservation area

 - any application which is not covered by the policies in our Local Plan